All Episodes

 All right.

-So all right, just remember this.
+So, all right, just remember this.

-So you got Tennessee, uh, Arizona, and Nevada.
+So you got Tennessee, Arizona, and Nevada.

 What do they have in common?

-They're all Republican held states.
+They're all Republican hell states.

 Those are hold seats.

-We have to hold that.
+We have to hold them.

 Right.